kajalrawat3603/KajalRawat_SymptomAI_Google_Girl_Hackathon_2024/README.md

 3. Input symptoms and submit to get disease predictions.
 4. Explore the details of predicted diseases, including descriptions and precautions.
 5. Optionally, take specific tests for diseases for more accurate predictions.
+6. Generate reports summarizing disease predictions and precautions also Download these reports for personal records or further consultation.